juanluisbaptiste/docker-postfix/README.md

 * `SMTP_NETWORKS` Setting this will allow you to add additional, comma seperated, subnets to use the relay.
 Used like -e SMTP_NETWORKS='xxx.xxx.xxx.xxx/xx,xxx.xxx.xxx.xxx/xx'
+* `SMTP_NETWORKS_OVERRIDE` (Optional) Removes default allowed network list, that contains all private network ranges.
+Useful when one needs to limit access to smaller range or single IPs.
+To be used only with custom SMTP_NETWORKS value.

 * `SMTP_PASSWORD_FILE` Setting this to a mounted file containing the password, to avoid passwords in env variables.
 Used like -e SMTP_PASSWORD_FILE=/secrets/smtp_password